-ings, and hours worked for households above and below the threshold, accounting for the life-cycle.
+In Online Appendix Table C.6, we report the different trajectories of asset types, consumption, earnings, and hours worked for households above and below the threshold, accounting for the life cycle.
 This reveals that it is the young who accumulate land, which allows them to generate more income from self-employed activities.
 However, consumption evolves similarly.
-This implies that old households save less or sell assets as they approach the end of their (working) life which allows them to maintain a relatively higher living standard.
+This implies that old households save less or sell assets as they approach the end of their (working) life, which allows them to maintain a relatively higher living standard.
 Finally, we find that young beneficiaries postpone increasing consumption for longer than the old.
 This is consistent with a view of poor households that, as permitted by their circumstances, engage in forward-looking behavior and plan strenuous escapes from poverty over multiple years.